Hurricane Maria, Dominica

 The hurricane caused significant damage to the aviation facilities at Douglas-Charles Airport (DOM) and Canefield Airport (DCF), particularly the air control towers and terminal buildings.
 Despite this, the runways were spared, allowing for emergency operations.
 The health sector was not spared, with all 53 health facilities on the island suffering damage, including the Dominica-China Friendship Hospital, which raised concerns about patient safety.

-In Roseau, the destruction was particularly evident, with most of the Dominica Electricity Services Ltd. (DOMLEC) power poles and lines downed, rendering the main roads impassable and flooded.
+The destruction was particularly evident in Roseau, with most of the Dominica Electricity Services Ltd. (DOMLEC) power poles and lines downed, rendering the main roads impassable and flooded.
 The Roseau Public Library lost its roof, and a Baptist church was almost destroyed.
 South of Roseau, Pointe Michel experienced devastating flooding and landslides, resulting in significant loss of life and the destruction of approximately 80% of its structures.

 The destruction was not confined to the capital.
 Rural areas and the east coast faced isolation due to collapsed infrastructure, hindering access to many villages.
 Marigot, in Saint Andrew Parish, and several settlements in Saint David Parish, including Castle Bruce, Good Hope, and Grand Fond, were among the hardest hit, with homes severely damaged or lost to the natural forces.
 In Rosalie, floodwaters damaged the bay area and infrastructure, while Saint Patrick Parish saw extensive damage to buildings and vegetation, particularly in Grand Bay.
 La Plaine‘s landscape was dramatically altered, with homes lost to the rivers and its bridge destroyed.